 We wanted to have a closer look at Canadians looking to switch carriers.
 We have analyzed our own data.
 Gathered throughout 2017, we have found that Canadians are definitively leaving landline and also looking to move away from big Telco companies.

-Also, we looked where are the Canadians looking to switch; again not a surprise Ontarians with 58%, followed by Quebec with 12%, Alberta & British Columbia with 10% each.
+Also, we looked at where are the Canadians looking to switch; again not a surprise for Ontarians with 58%, followed by Quebec with 12%, Alberta & British Columbia with 10% each.
 The rest is more or less evenly spread all over Canada.

 The fact of the matter is that telecommunications needs are not going away; the way we communicate is changing and it will certainly continue to do so.

 There is an incredible opportunity for VoIP providers in Canada.
 With about 15 Million lines up for grabs.
 Traditional Telco has choices to make; either adjust to the times or let the traditional landline business go.
 It is in decadence at over 4% rate while VoIP lines are increasing almost 3x that.
 All providers need to be smart and savvy to capitalize on the opportunities.